 When starting an affiliate or partner program, one of the first challenges to tackle is identifying what types of affiliate partners to go after.
 With recruitment being the most time-consuming part of running an affiliate program, it’s better to plan your targeting carefully.

 Your niche and products obviously have a strong impact on affiliate recruitment.
 So, a good starting point is to look at your customer base and audience.
 Evaluate which segments have the potential to make good partners.
 When expanding the partner network from customers to anyone open to earning from referrals, you’ll come across different types of affiliate partners.

 In this article, we’ll define those affiliate types and explain their characteristics.
 As a general overview, this is not an exhaustive description of all possible types of affiliate partners.
-But based on our experience of running the Supermetrics affiliate program, the majority of affiliates who bring sales tend to fall into these categories.
+But based on our experience of running the Supermetrics partner program, the majority of affiliate partners who bring sales tend to fall into these categories.

 Many of them also cross over into more than one type.
 For example, an agency partner can also drive affiliate sales on social media or through a blog.

 - Coupon websites